 Let us know in the discussions if you come across another variant.

 The eufy RoboVac 25C is a basic robot vacuum.
 Compared to the similarly-designed eufy RoboVac G20, it uses a less sophisticated random-pathing navigation system, feels less sturdily built, and has shorter maximum battery life.
-It charges much faster and delivers similarly superb performance on bare floors, especially compared to older models like the eufy RoboVac 15C.
+However, on the upside, it charges much faster and delivers similarly superb performance on bare floors, especially compared to older models like the eufy RoboVac 15C.

 If you're looking for alternatives, take a look at our list of recommendations for the best budget robot vacuums, the best robot vacuums for hardwood floors, and the best robot vacuums for pet hair.